-If you volunteer to be a peer mentor, you should agree to do the following. - 1.
-Contact your mentee as soon as the assignment has been made (in late spring or early summer), and get acquainted at least through e-mail.
-Offer assistance, and likely he or she will want advice about where to live and about getting relocated. - 2.
-Once he or she arrives, make contact again to see if he or she needs further help.
+If you volunteer to be a peer mentor, you should agree to do the following.
+1. Contact your mentee as soon as the assignment has been made (in late spring or early summer), and get acquainted at least through e-mail.
+Offer assistance, and likely that person will want advice about where to live and about getting relocated.
+2. Once the new student arrives, make contact again to see if further help would be appreciated.
 Have a phone conversation (if you haven't already).
-A face-to-face meeting would be nice if possible; for example, you might meet on campus to show your mentee around. - 3.
-Be available to help as the semester progresses.
+A face-to-face meeting would be nice if possible; for example, you might meet on campus to show your mentee around.
+3. Be available to help as the semester progresses.
 Be proactive.
-Don't just give your mentee your number and tell him or her to call you if he or she needs anything.
-Contact your mentee from time to time (perhaps monthly) to ask how things are going. - 4.
-Keep in mind that some assigned relationships will develop and flourish, and some will not.
+Don't just give your mentee your number and tell them to call you if anything is needed.
+Contact your mentee from time to time (perhaps monthly) to ask how things are going.
+4. Keep in mind that some assigned relationships will develop and flourish, and some will not.
 This is to be expected.
 Regardless, each peer mentor should make a commitment to contact their assigned mentee at least once per month or two for the first year, initially more frequently and then tapering off over time.
 Often first year students feel uncomfortable asking for help or imposing on the time of the senior student, so it is important that the peer mentor make the effort to initiate contact.
 Of course, keep in mind that many people are independent and may make an easy transition, so offer help but don't be overly intrusive if that help is not needed.
-Your student will still appreciate your offer.
+Your mentee will still appreciate your offer.
 The peer mentor program serves an important function for the I-O program.
 The support and camaraderie among students is one of the factors that make USF such a great program!
-June 13, 2014
+Updated: August 19, 2022